 (d) 5 hours, (e) 6 hours, (f) 7 hours, (g) 8 hours, (h) 24 hours, (i) 48 hours and (j) standard

-Each sample of the as-synthesized sodalite have shown broad diffraction peaks showing the probability of the crystal to exist in nano size.
+Each sample of the synthesized sodalite have shown broad diffraction peaks showing the probability of the crystal to exist in nano size.
 The crystallize size of pure sodalite formed was calculated using Debye- Sherrer equation as shown in Table 1.
 The size of sodalite formed were in the range of 16-26 nm regardless the silica sources used, indicating that all sodalite samples obtained in the synthesis are in the nano-sized range.
 The formation of small size of zeolite was the result of the conditions that favors nucleation instead of growth [17].
 In the case of sodalite formation, since the mixing of reactant was done at low temperature (~5°C), aided the formation of sodalite in nanosize.
-The synthesis was conducted at low temperature so as to slowing down the reaction in order to stabilize the nucleation over growth of sodalite crystal.
+The synthesis was conducted at low temperature so as slowing down the reaction in order to stabilize the nucleation over growth of sodalite crystal.
 This stage is where the zeolite transformed via the dissolution of aluminosilicate solution in basic medium forming zeolite nucleus.
 This process continue until the zeolite structure becomes more ordered.
 This can be observed in the reaction mixture at the end of synthesis time whereby cloudy solution was observed instead of the solid settled down at the bottom of the reaction vessel.

 Table 1: The crystallite size of pure nanosodalite formed calculated by Debye-Scherrer equation.